Aliaksandar Burbis: Career

 He served as Deputy People's Commissar of Foreign Affairs of the BSSR (1921).
 He was one of the organizers of the Red Cross Society of the BSSR.
-He was a member of the Marchlevsky commission on issues of the Peace of Riga.
-He was a member of the Central Committee of the BSSR (1921-1922).
+He was a member of the Marchlevsky Commission on issues of the Peace of Riga.
+He was a member of the Central Committee of the BSSR (1921–1922).
 He participated in the development of the treaty between the BSSR and the RSFSR.
 He joined the Communist Party (1921).

 He died of tuberculosis on 20 March 1922 in Minsk.
 He was buried in Starozhovsky Cemetery.
 In the 1950s, the Starozhovsky cemetery was destroyed.
 His remains were lost at some juncture.

 Social and cultural activities

 He published in Nasha Niva under various pseudonyms.
 He wrote articles on the national liberation issue (after February 1917), and on the history, ethnography, and economy of Belarus.

 He was a member of the First Belarusian Troupe of Ignat Buynitskyi, a Belarusian music and drama group in Vilnius.
-He was manager, director, actor and reader at the first Belarusian theatre parties there.
+He was a manager, director, actor and reader at the first Belarusian theatre parties there.
 He helped organize drama circles.
 He staged M. Krapivnytskyi's On Revision in the Petrouschyna estate near Minsk (1906, V. Dunin-Martsinkevich's Matchmaking in Vilnius (1915).

-In August 1920, he finished the scientific monograph "Brief sketch on the economic geography of Belarus" (published in Narodnoe hozyaztyo Belorussii.
+In August 1920, he finished the scientific monograph "Brief Sketch on the Economic Geography of Belarus" (published in Narodnoe hozyaztyo Belorussii.
 1922.
 No. 4) He was the first to describe the Belarusian territorial and economic complex, analysed economic ties with other regions, the first Belarusian scientist to calculate the trade balance of Belarus, and emphasized the inconsistency of the then borders with the needs of economic development.